 Senator Baucus will not be with us right away because he is in the process of offering amendments.
-So we may have kind of a con-
+So we may have kind of a convoluted sort of hearing today.

 But I call the hearing to order and welcome everybody, particularly our witnesses who some go out of their way considerably both for preparation and for coming here to be involved with this hearing, and also to the public that is here to observe and to listen to learn about this issue.